renato-viana/renato-viana/README.md

 ## 👋 Hi there!
 I'm [Renato Borges Viana](https://linkedin.com/in/renato-borges-viana) 🇧🇷

-👨‍💻 Senior Back-end Software Engineer with 4.9 years delivering scalable, reliable solutions in cloud-native environments.
-Specialized in Java 21, Spring Boot, and DevSecOps practices, I build robust APIs, infrastructure as code via Terraform, and CI/CD pipelines that ensure 90%+ automated test coverage (JUnit, Mockito, SonarQube).
-I implement full observability with Datadog and CloudWatch: logs, metrics, and distributed traces that reduce incident diagnosis from hours to minutes.
+👨‍💻 Senior Backend Software Engineer | 5 years of experience delivering scalable solutions in cloud-native environments

-In recent projects, I architected microservices using hexagonal architecture, AWS Lambda + API Gateway, and ECS Fargate, optimizing performance with Redis for session caching.
-I deliver Angular micro-frontends hosted on S3/CloudFront following CDN best practices.
-My approach integrates DevSecOps from the first commit: automated quality gates in GitHub Actions, continuous code smell analysis via SonarQube, and auditable, secure deployments.
+Specialized in Java 21, Spring Boot, and DevSecOps practices, I build robust APIs, high-performance microservices, and infrastructure as code via Terraform.
+I implement CI/CD pipelines with GitHub Actions that ensure 90%+ automated test coverage (JUnit, Mockito) validated in SonarQube, and full observability with Datadog and CloudWatch: distributed logs, metrics, and traces that reduce MTTR from hours to minutes in production.

-💡 Working remotely from Petrópolis/RJ, Brazil, collaborating with distributed teams.
-Open to senior backend or full-stack opportunities focused on microservices and cloud-native ecosystems.
+Architecture and performance: In recent projects, I migrated legacy systems to AWS Lambda + API Gateway (serverless), orchestrated containerized BFFs on ECS Fargate, and optimized latency with Redis ElastiCache for session caching.
+I apply hexagonal architecture and microservices patterns to ensure maintainability and horizontal scalability.

-📩 Let's connect!
+End-to-end DevSecOps: Automated quality gates from the first commit, continuous code smell analysis, secure deployments with versioned task definitions, and production change management with rollback windows of 4 hours.
+I complement with full-stack when necessary: Angular 16 micro-frontends hosted on S3/CloudFront with optimized CDN.

 ---